JavaScript and Cookies are required to view this site. Please enable both in your browser settings.

 I heard it's a building that specifically is for muzzy/Middle Eastern "refugees" , if so awesome.

-The Following 3 Users Said Fuck Off to Emils22 For This Post:
+These 3 Users Said Fuck Off To This Post:

 Bletch, Seasnskies, Sick-Girl